Kixdev/smart-auto-clicker-roblox/README.md

-✨ Auto Clicker with Custom Target Panel
+✨ Auto Clicker in Roblox with Custom Target Panel
 A stable auto clicker with adjustable CPS and a draggable custom target panel, designed for both PC and mobile devices.
 Built with a clean UI and reliable performance, this tool focuses on precise UI-based clicking without interfering with character movement or gameplay mechanics.

 ---